krzysztofj1234567890/computer-science-basics-tutorials/aws_certifications/aws_architect_exam.md

 Use a Gateway Load Balancer in front of the virtual appliances.

+#### Your application is expected to receive a lot of traffic after a promotion event.
+This application has an Elastic Load Balancer for distributing requests to EC2 web servers.
+What specific steps do you take to ensure internet gateway scales with the traffic?

+No action needed.
+Internet gateway is a managed service and automatically scales, redundant and highly available

 ## AWS Organizations and Control Tower <a id="Organizations"></a>

 With __AWS Organizations, you can consolidate multiple AWS accounts__ into an Organization that you create and then centrally manage.